 - 2 tablespoons water (or more as needed)

-Making Japanese sesame seed dressing is so simple.
+Making this recipe is so simple.
 It’s just a matter of mixing everything together and voila!
-You have a beautiful creamy dressing that you can enjoy any day of the week.
+You have a beautiful creamy recipe that you can enjoy any day of the week.
+It is creamy, thick, and has a subdued tangy sweetness.

 I use my Japanese sesame seed dressing with various salads.
 It’s so delicious that it can be combined with so many vegetables and it will taste great with them.